VictorRubio98/mias/README.md

 - Create a virtual environment and install all dependencies in the requirements.txt.
 - Run python fbb.py --help to know the different configurations of the Full Balck Box attack.
 - Run fbb.py with the desired configuration.
-- Check in the data/geolife/[epsilon]/images folder the ROC and AUC for the selected configration.
+- Check in the data/geolife/[epsilon]/images folder the ROC and AUC for the selected configration, and the data/geolife/[epsilon]/predictions for the predictions for each trajectory.